theflockers/release-service-bundles/tasks/sign-index-image/README.md

         pipelineImage: <image pullspec>
         configMapName: <configmap name>
 ```

+## Changes in 4.0.0
+* Added new task parameters `taskGitRevision` and `taskGitUrl`
+  * These are passed to the InternalRequest as they are required parameters of the `simple-signing-pipeline`
+* The default for `sign.request` is now `simple-signing-pipeline` instead of being `hacbs-signing-pipeline`

 ## Changes in 3.4.0
 * Removed the `request` parameter and references of `fbc.request` from the task and set the default